gigascience/gigadb-website/docs/sop/DEPLOY_AND_CONFIGURE_PUBLIC_FTP_SERVER.md

 There are two jobs of interest in the Gitlab pipeline of GigaDB: `PureFtpdBuildLive` in the `live build` stage, and `PureFtpdDeployLive` in the `staging deploy` stage.

-## Connecting the file server to EFS
+## How to mount the EFS to the file server

 Identify the IP addresses needed to connect to the file server and the resource ids to mount the EFS:
 ```